Moosewala makes final journey on favourite tractor, thousands join procession | Entertainment

 A heavy police force was deployed at the slain singer's residence as well as at the cremation site.

-People heaped praises on Moosewala for his songs and even raised slogans in his favour. ''He was a good-natured man.
+People heaped praises on Moosewala and even raised slogans in his favour. ''He was a good-natured man.
 He would never say no to anybody for a selfie.
 We are sad that he is not amongst us today,'' said a villager.

 Some villagers and fans expressed anger over the Punjab police pruning Moosewala's security cover just a day before he was shot dead and sought the strictest punishment for the killers.